mahananaka/proj4-brevets/README.md

 ## Overview
 The
 calculator is built using Flask and Jinja2 templating.
 Arrow was used for proper date time calculations.
-The render html page uses jQuery, Bootstrap, and Ajax to give quick response to the user.
+The rendered html page uses jQuery, Bootstrap, and Ajax to give quick response to the user.

 This Brevet Calculator uses the rules for an ACP Brevet.
 These rules can be located